Hemp and Tencel clothing is incredibly sustainable, and it’s also easy to wear and care for.

-When I began Sympatico, it was with the aim to make comfortable, wearable clothing and to do the right thing environmentally.
+When I founded Sympatico in 2006, I wanted to make comfortable, wearable clothing and to do the right thing environmentally.
 But finding the right fabric proved to be challenging.
 Early on, I zeroed in on Tencel as a possible candidate since it's really soft, lets your skin breathe, absorbs moisture, drapes beautifully and resists wrinkles.

-Unlike rayon or bamboo, it's made in a transparent, closed-loop system that recovers virtually all the organic, non-toxic solvents used to make it.
-The eucalyptus trees from which it's made are sustainably farmed without pesticides or fertilizers.
-So much to recommend it, but frustratingly, the fabrics I sampled weren’t quite right for my designs.
+Unlike rayon or bamboo, fabrics that share some of its qualities, Tencel is made in a transparent, closed-loop system that recovers virtually all the organic, non-toxic solvents used to make it.
+The eucalyptus trees from which it's made are sustainably farmed without pesticides or fertilizers and they need little water.
+While there was so much to recommend it, the fabrics I sampled weren’t quite right for my designs.

 When I found the 55% hemp 45% Tencel blend that I continue to use to this day, everything fell into place.
 I had previously passed on hemp because it just didn't have enough drape for the styles I envisioned.
-But blended with Tencel, hemp takes on a softer, more comfortable role.
-Just like Tencel, hemp thrives without needing agricultural chemicals.
-Both fibers stay fresh longer because of their natural antimicrobial properties.
-The blended fabric drapes attractively yet has some structure, it ages gently and requires non-fussy care.
+But blended with Tencel, hemp takes on a softer, more comfortable hand.
+And just like Tencel that is made from sustainable eucalyptus, hemp thrives without needing agricultural chemicals.
+Hemp for fiber is grown without synthetic pesticides and herbicides, and thanks to its deep root systems, hemp improves soil quality.

 Style, breathability, comfort--it's easy to like this fabric!